oemof/oemof-solph/docs/usage.rst

   free to reinvest or choose another option to fill up the missing capacity.
 * You can define an initial `age` if you have `existing` capacity.
 If you do not specify anything, the default value 0 will be used, meaning your `existing` capacity has just been newly invested.
-* You can define an `interest_rate` that the investor you model has, i.e. the return he desires expressed as the weighted average osts of capital (wacc) and used for calculating annuities in the model itself.
 * You also can define `fixed_costs`, i.e. costs that occur every period independent of the plants usage.

 Here is an example